 FSD commits to adhering to the regulations and standards outlined in EC Regulation No 966/2012 (25 Oct 2013), specifically the Humanitarian Aid Regulations (HAR) and Article No7 of HAR.
-These outline the basics of humanitarian interventions, ethical practices and transparent operations; this common policy compliments the values and principles of FSD and also allows FSD to seamlessly operate with other partners and humanitarian operators in delivering efficient and effective operations.
+These outline the basics of humanitarian interventions, ethical practices and transparent operations; this common policy compliments the values and principles of FSD and also allows b) Red Cross Code of Conduct

+FSD to seamlessly operate with other partners and humanitarian operators in delivering efficient and effective operations.